-“With AJ I thought, I’d put him in the first few games – and thought, he probably won’t do as well as he did.
+“With AJ I thought I’d put him in the first few games and thought he probably wouldn’t do as well as he did.
 He ended up scoring 21 goals, which was fantastic for a Palace player.”

 The team was diligently tweaked over the 38-week campaign, with Tomlins showing minimal loyalty to his squad, other than his beloved Palace players.

-The game back then remains remarkably similar to today’s edition – a squad of 15, maximum three players from one club, £100m budget, fluctuating player values based on popularity, weekly captain picks, albeit without the new-age ‘chips’ of Bench Boost and Triple Captain.
+The game back then remains remarkably similar to today’s edition – a squad of 15, maximum three players from one club, £100m budget, fluctuating player values based on popularity, weekly captain picks.
+Everything we know and love today, albeit without the new-age ‘chips’ of Bench Boost and Triple Captain.
 A wildcard was offered in January only, and managers could select two in defence, not the minimum of three these days.

 It was a simpler time.
 Research was done in the pub with his mates, or via text messages with fellow fans dotted around the country.